TheCandidStartup/TheCandidStartup.github.io/_drafts/nanite-graphics-pipeline.md

 Nanite starts from the basis that there's a fixed number of pixels on the screen, so if you're perfectly efficient, rendering cost would be fixed for a given resolution.
 As far as possible, Nanite tries to ensure that you only rasterize triangles that will be visible and that you only shade fragments that will contribute to the final result.

 There are three things that Nanite needs to make this work.
-First, using deferred shading so that only pixels in the G-Buffer need to be shaded during Post Processing.
+First, using deferred shading so that only visible pixels need to be shaded during Post Processing.
 Second, using a dynamic LOD structure to ensure that all triangles drawn are at least pixel size.
 Finally, using occlusion culling to avoid drawing triangles that are hidden.

 All instances including transforms, materials and at least the root of the per mesh LOD structure need to fit in GPU memory.
 All instances are processed by the GPU driven pipeline each frame.
 Which means there is a limit on the number of instances that can be used in a scene.
 The Nanite SIGGRAPH presentation mentions that Nanite can comfortably handle a million instances (assuming reasonable hardware).
 I've seen [stress tests](https://youtu.be/v9kynURWW_I) that get close to 10 million instances before running out of memory (32GB RAM, 11GB VRAM), while still maintaining 30 fps.